 The general policy for the remuneration of our Board of Directors is determined by the general meeting of shareholders upon proposal by our Nomination and Compensation Committee of the Board of Directors.
 This remuneration policy is posted on our website.
 The remuneration of Directors is determined by our Board of Directors in accordance with the general remuneration policy upon proposal by the Nomination and Compensation Committee.
 With regard to arrangements concerning remuneration in the form of shares, share options, restricted shares, restricted share units (RSU's) or other equity instruments, the Board of Directors must submit a proposal to the shareholders for approval.
 This proposal must, at a minimum, state the number of shares, share options, restricted shares, RSU's or other equity instruments that may be granted to Directors and the criteria that apply to the granting or the alteration of such arrangements.
-It is noted that the shareholders have approved, on October 31, 2006, prior to the listing of the shares in our Company on the New York Stock Exchange, an incentive plan for that is designed to promote the Company's interests by granting remuneration in the form of, amongst others, shares, share options, restricted shares, RSU's and certain other equity instruments to Directors, employees, consultants and advisors with a view to align their interests with the Company's (the "AerCap Equity Incentive Plan 2006").
-As per December 31, 2012 our Non-Executive Directors hold options to acquire a total of 49,778 shares in the Company, which have been granted under this plan, as further specified below in this report.
+In October 2006 our General Meeting of Shareholders approved an equity incentive plan that is designed to promote the Company's interests by granting remuneration in the form of, amongst others, shares, share options, restricted shares, RSU's and certain other equity instruments to Directors, officers, employees, consultants and advisors with a view to align their interests with the Company's (the "Equity Incentive Plan 2006").
+As per December 31, 2013 our Non-Executive Directors hold options to acquire a total of 44,050 shares in the Company and 7,085 restricted share units, which equity awards have been granted under the Equity Incentive Plan 2006 to our Non-Executive Directors, as further specified below in this report.
+In February 2014, our General Meeting of Shareholders approved a new equity incentive plan for Directors, officers and employees of the Company (the "Equity Incentive Plan 2014"), as replacement for the Equity Incentive Plan 2006, subject to and with effect from the closing effective time of the ILFC Transaction.
+Details of the Equity Incentive Plan 2014 are further specified below in this report.